 3. Disconnect the power from the headlamp by removing the headlamp connector.

-4. Locate the turn signal bulb housings (looks like white fish tails) and remove them.5.
-Replace the stock bulbs with the LED's that you purchased and reinstall.
+4. Locate the turn signal bulb housings (looks like white fish tails) and remove them.

-6. I started with the passengers side first.7.
-Once you have that housing removed from the passengers side headlamp connector, pull the protective wrap around the wires back about 1.5".
+7. Once you have that housing removed from the passengers side headlamp connector, pull the protective wrap around the wires back about 1.5".
 (Give yourself enough room to place the T-tap in between the wires.)

 8. I Didn't memorize the colors of the wires behind the connector.
 Make sure your connector looks identical to the position as the picture is taken and Pin #1 & Pin #8 will be easily identifiable.
 At this point your side repeater on the passengers side mirror will hyper-blink.
 (The side repeater and our turn signals are wired in series, so they will both hyper-blink at the same time if a resistor is not present.)
 If you wish to test the resistor to make sure everything will work correctly feel free to reconnect the Negative battery terminal; using your wire strippers, remove 3/4" of the rubber shielding on each end of the resistor and place one end into Pin #1 and the other end into Pin #8, (polarity DOES NOT play a factor while doing this.)
-You should right away see the side repeater blink at a normal rate.9.
-Once you have all T-taps in place use your pliers to crimp the wires together.
-A crimp tool is too narrow to use on T-taps IMO.
+You should right away see the side repeater blink at a normal rate.

 10. Test the passenger side turn signal and no hyper-blink should be present if the wires are crimped down properly.
 11. Repeat for the drivers side.
 Again make sure that the headlamp connector is facing the same was as shown in the picture and you will know where Pin #1 and Pin #8 are.
 Good Luck.